sdmay25-40/Hybrid-Relightable-3D-Gaussian-Rendering/README.md

 ## Known Issues

-The runtime of generateing a 3D model make take a while due to your computer hardware and the length of your viedo.
+The runtime of generating a 3D model make take a while due to your computer hardware and the length of your viedo.

 ## BibTeX